-This information booklet has been updated following the revision by the NHS of 'The National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care' in 2012 to reflect changes in NHS structures created by the Health and Social Care Act 2012.
-It supersedes the Continuing Healthcare Information Pack issued by the SIA Academy in 2010.
+This information booklet has been updated following the revision by the Department of Health of 'The National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care' in 2018.
+It supersedes the Continuing Healthcare Information Pack issued by the SIA Academy in 2013.

-The revised framework came into effect on November 28 2012 for PCTs, but will be implemented by their successor bodies, Clinical Commissioning Groups (CCGs) on 1st April 2013 in England.
+The revised framework came into effect in October 2018 for CCGs.
 The framework does not apply in Scotland, Wales or Northern Ireland.
-It contains some important clarification of eligibility criteria and practice guidance.

-The Welsh Assembly Government has issued separate National Framework\guidance to Local Health Boards on implementing Continuing NHS Healthcare in Wales; this follows a similar structure to that in place in England, but has some differences, and will not be addressed in detail in this Information Pack.
+The Welsh Assembly Government has issued separate National Framework guidance to Local Health Boards on implementing Continuing NHS Healthcare in Wales; this follows a similar structure to that in place in England, but has some differences, and will not be addressed in detail in this Information Pack.